Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Background and notation

 \subsection{Performance characteristics on current hardware}

 Supercomputers consist of a set of compute nodes that are connected by a network (see e.g.\ \cite{Hager2010}).
 For the performance modeling, we concentrate on the node-level performance of the required algorithmic building blocks.
-However, we also show results with a distributed memory variant of the TT-SVD algorithm that allows scaling beyond a single socket or node.
-Our algorithmic choices and performance optimizations are motivated by hardware characteristics of multi-core processors, which we will therefore briefly introduce in this section.
+However, we also show results with a distributed memory variant of the TT-SVD algorithm that allows scaling beyond a single node.
+Our algorithmic choices and performance optimizations are motivated by hardware characteristics of multi-core processors, which we therefore briefly introduce.

 Each compute node has one or several multi-core CPU sockets with dedicated memory.
 The CPU cores can access the memory of the complete node but accesses to the dedicated memory of the socket are faster (ccNUMA architecture).
 To reduce the complexity of the shared memory parallelization, we use OpenMP for parallelizing over the cores of one socket, and MPI for communicating between sockets and nodes.